software-mansion/protostar/website/docs/cairo-1/07-interacting-with-starknet/09-compiling.md

 ## Compiling a single contract

-If your `protostar.toml` file defines multiple contracts and you wish to compile only one of them, you can specify the [`--contract-name`](../../cli-reference.md#--contract-name-string-1) argument:
+If your `protostar.toml` file defines multiple contracts, and you wish to compile only one of them, you can specify the [`--contract-name`](../../cli-reference.md#--contract-name-string-1) argument:

 ```